Restore the Constitution Act

 SECTION 7.
 SUNSET AND LEGAL SAFEGUARDS.

-(a) This Act shall remain in effect until the [legislature] determines, by resolution or statute, that constitutional governance has been effectively restored in the United States.
+(a) This Act shall remain in effect until the [legislature] determines, by resolution or statute, that constitutional governance has been restored in the United States.
 No other event, including judicial invalidation or executive declaration, shall trigger termination of this Act.

 (b) The expiration of this Act shall not affect the enforceability of any obligation, protection, or liability accrued under its provisions.
 All such legal consequences shall remain in force and may be adjudicated or enforced in accordance with applicable law.

-(c) Any statute of limitation applicable to a claim, cause of action, or proceeding arising under this Act shall be tolled for the duration of any period in which enforcement was materially obstructed by federal interference or other suppression in conflict with the Act.
+(c) Any statute of limitations applicable to a claim, cause of action, or proceeding arising under this Act shall be tolled for the duration of any period in which enforcement was materially obstructed by federal interference or other suppression in conflict with the Act.
 Such tolling shall be determined by the courts of [state/locality] based on findings of fact and law.

 SECTION 8.
 CONSTRUCTION AND SEVERABILITY.